hubert-taieb/FUCCItrack/README.md

 # IMPORTANT
-Please read the updated manuel that is on the github repository and no the manual that was provided as supplementary material of the original manuscript.
+Please read the updated manual that is on the GitHub repository and no the manual that was provided as supplementary material of the original manuscript.
-Recquired toolbox:
+Required toolbox:
 1) Image processing toolbox
 2) Computer vision system
 3) Parallel Computing

+# 2024-03-21 Update

+New MATLAB application has been added: FUCCItrackV2024_01.mlappinstall
+1) Fix for Analyze track that was not working in the latest app
+2) Fix for having the "Open Images" work even if the folder is directly at a Root (like D:\)
 # 2023-06-14 Update

 New MATLAB application has been added: FUCCItrack2023_01_05.mlappinstall
 1) Better file structures and small bug fixes.

 # 2023-05-26 Update

 New MATLAB application has been added: FUCCItrack2023_01_04.mlappinstall
 1) Add yellow cell counting in the collective counting tab
 2) Add sensibility for the adaptive threshold of the collective counting tab

 # 2023-03-31 Update

 New MATLAB application has been added: FUCCItrack2023_01_03.mlappinstall

 # FUCCItrack